-It is possible to publicly disclose a wrongdoing.
-However, please note that such public disclosure can have serious implications for FMO, for the persons involved and possibly also for the Whistleblower themself.
+It is possible to publicly disclose a Wrongdoing.
+However, please note that such public Disclosures can have serious implications for FMO, for the persons involved and possibly also for the Whistleblower.

-In the event of a public disclosure of a public interest wrongdoing, the Whistleblower is protected by the safeguards as set out in the Dutch Whistleblowers Protection Act, as implemented in this Policy, if they have:
+In the event of a public Disclosure of a public interest Wrongdoing, the Whistleblower is protected by the safeguards as set out in the Dutch Whistleblowers Protection Act, as implemented in this Policy, if they have:

-- reasonable grounds to believe that the disclosed information about the (suspected) public Ι. interest wrongdoing is correct at the moment of public disclosure; and - disclosed the public interest wrongdoing formally, either internally and externally, or only П. externally, (see above under 'Formal internal channel' and 'Formal external channels'); and - III. have reasonable grounds to believe that the investigation following such formal Disclosure mentioned under II has insufficient progress.
+- I. reasonable grounds to believe that the disclosed information about the (suspected) public interest Wrongdoing is correct at the moment of public disclosure; and - II. disclosed the public interest Wrongdoing formally, either internally and externally, or only externally, (see above under 'Formal internal channel' and 'Formal external channels'); and - III. have reasonable grounds to believe that the investigation following such formal Disclosure mentioned under II has made insufficient progress.